LucianoXu/QPLComp/README.md

 ##### `qopt1 + qopt2` (magic method)
 For quantum operators `qopt1` and `qopt2`, return the addition result.
-Additions between operators on different quantum variables are understood as additions on the cylinder extension.
+Additions between operators on different quantum variables are understood as additions on the cylinder extensions.
+- Parameters: `qopt1`, `qopt2` : `QOpt`.
+- Returns: `QOpt`.

+##### `qopt1 @ qopt2` (magic method)
+For quantum operators `qopt1` and `qopt2`, return the matrix multiplication result.
+Multiplications between operators on different quantum variables are understood as multiplications on the cylinder extensions.
 - Parameters: `qopt1`, `qopt2` : `QOpt`.
 - Returns: `QOpt`.